 Recently we delivered the training session at the launch of the “My Heart’s in the Highlands” project aimed at tying in the tangible heritage with the intangible elements that draw visitors to this area.
-Our session was aimed at helping the smaller museum and heritage sites of the area to feel confident about running events during this year of Homecoming.
+Our session was aimed at helping the smaller museum and heritage sites of the area to feel confident about running events.
 Our course was well received.

 Comments from the day: